arturmatlega/instalguru-blog-en/_posts/2019-07-22-pipe-fittings-do-threaded-and-press-fittings-differ.md

 ---
 layout: post
-seo_title: 'Pipe fittings: do threaded and press fittings differ?'
+seo_title: Central Heating - What Pipe Fittings Guarantee Best Heating?
-seo_description: "Are you planning a home renovation?\U0001F3E0 Perhaps you are wondering what pipe fittings you should choose?\U0001F449 Learn the difference between threaded and press fittings"
+seo_description: "Are you constructing a house? \U0001F3E0 Are wondering how to choose PEX pipe fittings? \U0001F449 Learn differences between threaded and press fittings."
 main_keywords:
 - pex fittings
 - pipe fittings
 - pvc pipe fittings
 - hydraulic fittings
 - copper fittings
 - pex pipe fittings
 date: 2019-07-22T22:00:00.000+00:00
-update_date: 2019-07-22T22:00:00.000+00:00
+update_date: 2019-07-22 22:00:00 +0000
-title: 'Pipe fittings: do threaded and press fittings differ?'
+title: Central heating - what pipe fittings guarantee best heating?
-small-intro: Water and central heating installation uses various types of pipe fittings
+small-intro: Each central heating system is based on various connections of different elements.
-intro: Water and central heating installation uses various types of pipe fittings.
+intro: Each central heating system is based on various connections of different elements.
-  Two of the most popular elements are threaded fittings and press elements.
-What is the difference between them and what are their biggest advantages?
-Pipe fittings are among the most important elements of any water installation.
-PVC fittings and PEX fittings are becoming more popular, being chosen more often than copper fittings.
+  It mostly depends on their construction based on diversified materials.
+PEX fittings
-  The can be used both in heating (95° C max) and water installation.
-One of the biggest advantages of a solution of this type is the possibility to transfer drinking water without the risk of polluting it.
-Regardless of the type, both products can be used to connect a PEX pipe with other elements in water installation.
-Different types, such as tees and elbows are useful to build larger and more complicated installations.
+  - threaded and press types have been one of the most popular over the years.
+But, depending on the needs - central heating of a building can utilize copper, nickel or cast iron tubing.
+Learn the characteristic features of each type of heating system and check how they are constructed.
 photo: "/uploads/f4dc065de7c0426d8ca399f2c22cf17d.png"
-photo_desc: 'Two of the most popular elements are threaded fittings and press elements. '
+photo_desc: 'Two of the most popular PEX elements are threaded and press fittings. '
 faq:
 - question: PEX fittings - how to install them?
   answer: The method of installation for PEX pipe fittings depends on their construction.